Learners are innovative thinkers who are successful, confident, respectful and caring

 School Handbook

-School Handbook - Guide de l'ecole
+School Handbook - Guide de l'ècole

 WELCOME!
 The staff of Gilbert Paterson Middle School (GPMS) extends a warm welcome to you.

-At Paterson, we promote humanity through empathy, connection, and resiliency.
+"At Paterson, we promote humanity through empathy, connection, and resiliency".

 We hope this year is a pleasant one, filled with new experiences and friendships.
 Our hope is you get the most out of our school academically, physically and socially.
 We encourage you to get involved in the wide range of activities.
 Our handbook is designed to help you understand the operation, procedures and programs at Paterson.
 Please contact the school if you have any comments, questions or concerns.
-Phone: (403) 329-0125.
+Phone: (403) 329-0125 or visit our website at Home | Gilbert Paterson Middle School

 TIGER PRIDE - Notre Mascotte

-OUR MIDDLE SCHOOL VISION - Notre vision de l'ècole intermediare
+OUR MIDDLE SCHOOL VISION - Notre vision de l'école intermediare

 Lethbridge School Division Middle School students are ethical citizens and engaged learners who possess global competencies.